2,600 Seats Lying Vacant In Orissa’s Pvt Engg Colleges

 This makes me wonder, if we really need a JEE.
 I guess JEE is creating a great barrier for aspirants.
 I guess its a competitive exam to define grading of students abilities.
 However there has been no proven correlation to the students career success and such grading.
 The solution to this is each institute conducting their own short entrance approval test using more psychometric testing tools.
 At the same time working on their own branding with a positive display of academic and placement successes.

 Bhubaneswar: : Chaos and uncertainty have proved disastrous for the promoters of private engineering colleges in Orissa.
-With the tussle going on between the newly formed Biju Patnaik University of Technology (BPUT) and Orissa Private Engineering College Association (OPECA) during admission time over seat quotas and fee fixation, students and their parents have become more cautious about admissions torissa_bTHKY_28 his year.
+With the tussle going on between the newly formed Biju Patnaik University of Technology (BPUT) and Orissa Private Engineering College Association (OPECA) during admission time over seat quotas and fee fixation, students and their parents have become more cautious about admissions t his year.

 As many as 2,600 seats in private engineering colleges are lying vacant as students who qualified in the Joint Entrance Examination (JEE) refused to take admission.
 While about 21,000 students were called for counselling, only 6,176 students turned up.
 Besides this, 1,500 students have taken admission under the management quota.